Varicose veins are enlarged and twisted veins that develop when small valves inside them stop functioning correctly.

-Similarly to radiofrequency ablation, this procedure uses a catheter inserted into the veins above the knee but then uses a small laser to heat the vein and seal it.
+Similarly to radiofrequency ablation, Endovenous Laser Therapy (or Treatment) uses a catheter inserted into the veins above the knee but then uses a small laser to heat the vein and seal it.
 This procedure is carried out under general or local anaesthetic.

 Ultrasound-guided foam sclerotherapy

 If the previous methods are unsuitable for you, you may be recommended ultrasound-guided foam sclerotherapy treatment which injects veins with a special foam which seals them closed.
 This process is carried out under local anaesthetic.

 If ablation, laser treatment and sclerotherapy are unsuitable for you then you will commonly then be offered ligation and vein stripping surgery.

 This process involves tying the affected veins and then removing it.
 This is achieved through two incisions, one made on the upper leg, near the groin, and another around the knee.
 A wire is then passed through the vein and then removed.